Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 but cannot you love her without claiming her?

-He referred to such possessiveness as sticky love.
-Yeah, it got to be one of the grossest terms I've ever heard.
+Yeah, got to be one of the grossest terms I've ever heard.

-And he would put members in time out when their sticky love threatened group harmony.
+and he would put members in time out when their sticky love threatened group harmony.

 And when there's a people, not their junk, right?